Phonicmas/BiotechExpansionWarhammer40k/README.md

 7. Misfortune - Reduce enemy armor value - Others

 # Misc things
-1. Check freesound.org for sounds?
+1. Check freesound.org for sounds
-2. Use womble.ai for background generation of image for psycast path.
+2. Use wombo.ai for background generation of image for psycast path.